Who Are We?

 Orford - CHAIR

-Julie works as a freelance graphic designer and is currently studying
+Julie is a part-time freelance graphic designer and is currently

-for a degree in Psychology.
-She had a traumatic forceps delivery in August
+studying for a degree in Psychology.
+She had a traumatic forceps delivery

 Julie went on to have two miscarriages, before a very